leomano10/Prompt-Engineering-EXP.NO-3/README.md

 Expected Response:
 Water conservation is important because it helps preserve freshwater resources, reduces water shortages, and protects the environment.
 It also ensures sustainable water availability for future generations.

+Prompt:
+Explain the importance of trees.

+Response:
+Trees are important because they produce oxygen, absorb carbon dioxide, prevent soil erosion, provide habitat for wildlife, and help maintain ecological balance.

 2. TABULAR FORMAT PROMPTING